P

 This breed should be fed a dog food that is designed for high-energy dogs.

-As a high-energy dog, it is important that the dog be fed dog food designed for high-energy medium to large breeds.
+As a high-energy dog, the dog must be fed dog food designed for high-energy medium to large breeds.
 Choose high-quality food and discuss the proper serving amount with your veterinarian.
-A number of factors can impact how much food a Pitsky should eat each day including their weight, age, health issues, activity level, and metabolism.
+A number of factors can impact how much food a Pitsky should eat each day, including their weight, age, health issues, activity level, and metabolism.

 Puppies have a much smaller stomach.
 This means they should be fed smaller meals multiple times throughout the day.
 Most puppies should eat between three and four times each day until they are six months old.
 Choose a puppy food formulated for active dog breeds.
 Again, your veterinarian is an excellent resource if you aren’t sure which food to use or how much to feed the puppy.